dimajix/flowman/docs/spec/relation/hiveUnionTable.md

  to the `TBLPROPERTIES` in a `CREATE TABLE` statement.

+## Automatic Migrations

+The core idea of the `hiveUnionTable` relation type is to support a broad range of non-destructive migrations.
+The following changes to a data schema are supported
+* New columns can be added.
+This will be performed without created a new underlying table.
+* Existing columns can be dropped, although the previously existing columns will be still included in the Hive view on top of all physical tables.
+* Column nullability can be changed.
+If changing from nullable to non-nullable, the currently underlying table will be reused (since the new type is stricter than before), otherwise a new table will be created.
+* The data type of on existing column can be changed.
+Depending on the change (i.e. more or less restrictive data type), either the existing physical table will be reused, or a new underlying table will be created and the view will be adjusted.

 ## Description

 When using Hive union tables as data sinks in a [`relation` target](../target/relation.md), then Flowman will  manage the